prodisc L Total Disc Replacement in Dallas, TX

 The prodisc L Total Disc Replacement is designed to allow motion in flexion and extension (bending forward and backward) as well as lateral bending (bending side to side); however, not all patients will achieve motion after treatment with the prodisc L Total Disc Replacement.

-To learn more about prodisc L total disc replacement as an alternative to lumbar fusion, request a consultation at any of our convenient locations throughout the Dallas/Fort Worth Metroplex.
+To learn more about prodisc L total disc replacement as an alternative to lumbar fusion, request a consultation at any of our spine clinics throughout the Dallas/Fort Worth Metroplex.
 Or you can call us at (972) 987-0969 to schedule your appointment.
 Our board-certified spine surgeons are members of the North American Spine Society and will work to find the best treatment option for you.